fadingmorsecode/hashmap-hashset/README.md

-Writing my own implementation of a hashmap and hashset.
+My own implementation of a hashmap and hashset.